A stethoscope, tablets and a first aid kit on a blue background

 As always, it’s crucial you do some research into each cruise line, especially if you have any specific requirements.
 However, larger and more modern ships will tend to have better equipped medical facilities and a bigger range of treatments to choose from.
 This is because they carry a greater number of passengers.

-The Royal Caribbean International fleet for example, has facilities onboard to cope with everything from minor ailments to heart attacks, haemorrhages and respiratory failure.
+The Royal Caribbean fleet for example, has facilities onboard to cope with everything from minor ailments to heart attacks, haemorrhages and respiratory failure.
 Their ships all meet or exceed the American College of Emergency Physicians’ Health Care Guidelines for Cruise Ship Medical Facilities.
 All of the Royal Caribbean ships carry defibrillators and electrocardiogram machines, as well as digital X-ray equipment which give you an idea of how seriously medical care is taken onboard cruise ships.

 STEPS TO AVOID MEDICAL ASSISTANCE ONBOARD